TrinityCore/tc-wiki/database/335/world/creature.md

 ### MovementType
 The movement type associated with this creature.
 Usually the same as [creature_template.MovementType](../world/creature_template#movementtype) but can be different.
+NOTE: A creature.MovementType record will override a creature_template.MovementType record.
 &nbsp;

 ### npcflag